kmalakoff/knockback-todos-app/README.md

 **Models (Backbone.Model + Backbone.Collection)**

-* **Todo:** provides the data and operations for a Todo like setting its done state and saving changes on the server/local-storage
+* **Todo:** provides the data and operations for a Todo like setting its complete state and saving changes on the server/local-storage
-* **TodoList:** fetches models from the server and provides summary information on the Todo data like how many are done, remaining, etc
+* **TodoList:** fetches models from the server and provides summary information on the Todo data like how many are completed, remaining, etc

 **ViewModels**

-* **CreateTodoViewModel:** provides properties to configure the new todo input element (placeholder text, etc) and provides a hook to the input element in the template so the ViewModel can create a new Todo Model when Enter is pressed
+* **HeaderViewModel:** provides properties to configure the new todo input element (placeholder text, etc) and provides a hook to the input element in the template so the ViewModel can create a new Todo Model when Enter is pressed
-* **TodoViewModel:** provides properties for rendering a Todo Model (text, done state, etc), and provides the hooks to the template elements so it can both perform actions on the Model (eg. change its done state and text) and to change the css classes on the elements in the View to toggle between edit/view modes for the Todo
+* **TodoViewModel:** provides properties for rendering a Todo Model (text, completed state, etc), and provides the hooks to the template elements so it can both perform actions on the Model (eg. change its completed state and text) and to change the css classes on the elements in the View to toggle between edit/view modes for the Todo
-* **TodoListViewModel:** provides all of the TodoViewModels to render each Todo
+* **TodosViewModel:** provides all of the TodoViewModels to render each Todo
-* **StatsViewModel:** provides and updates the summary stats attributes including localized text whenever the Todo list or one of its Todo models changes
+* **FooterViewModel:** provides and updates the summary stats attributes including localized text whenever the Todo list or one of its Todo models changes
 * **FooterViewModel:** provides the localized instructions text

 **Views (jQuery-Tmpl templates)**

-* **Create Section:** binds the input element for adding a new Todo and binds the key events to the CreateTodoViewModel for the Enter key
+* **Create Section:** binds the input element for adding a new Todo and binds the key events to the HeaderViewModel for the Enter key
 * **List Section:** binds an unordered list element with a foreach template to render each of the Todos
-* **item-template:** binds all the elements to render a Todo (in both view and edit modes) and binds the TodoViewModel handlers like double click to enter edit mode, changing the Todo model's done state when the checkbox state changes, etc
+* **item-template:** binds all the elements to render a Todo (in both view and edit modes) and binds the TodoViewModel handlers like double click to enter edit mode, changing the Todo model's completed state when the checkbox state changes, etc
-* **Stats Section:** binds elements to display the summary stats using the StatsViewModel properties
+* **Stats Section:** binds elements to display the summary stats using the FooterViewModel properties
 * **Footer Section:** binds the localized instructions text from FooterViewModel

 **Note:** In order to provide localized text, all text was refactored out into templates which is why there is so many templates where there were few before.

 # MVVM in "Todos - Knockback Complete"/"Todos - Mockup"
-This application extends the "Todos - Classic" by adding ORM for PrioritySettings/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('Header Section' for global settings editing, 'Create Section' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'List Section', and  localization options to the 'Footer Section'.
+This application extends the "Todos - Classic" by adding ORM for Priorities/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('Header Section' for global settings editing, 'Create Section' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'List Section', and  localization options to the 'Footer Section'.

 **Models (Backbone.Model + Backbone.Collection)**

-* **PrioritySetting:** provides the data for the priority and color information that is saved on the server/local-storage.
+* **Priority:** provides the data for the priority and color information that is saved on the server/local-storage.
 It could be a generic Backbone.Model but for clarity and consistency with the mock up, it is given a class.
 * **PrioritiesSettingList:** a very basic collection for fetching all of the priority settings

 **ViewModels**

-* **PrioritySettingsViewModel:** provides localized text (that shouldn't be saved to the server) and color properties to the 'priority-setting-template' template
+* **PrioritiesViewModel:** provides localized text (that shouldn't be saved to the server) and color properties to the 'priority-setting-template' template
-* **SettingsViewModel:** provides both the PrioritySettingsViewModel globally to the application, but also the current default priority and color to the 'Create Section', and a priority ranking to the TodoListViewModel for sorting.
+* **AppSettingsViewModel:** provides both the PrioritiesViewModel globally to the application, but also the current default priority and color to the 'Create Section', and a priority ranking to the TodosViewModel for sorting.
-* **LanguageOptionViewModel:** this is a ViewModel without a formal model since it programmatically converts the available locales in the locale manager ('en', 'fr-FR', 'it-IT') into display strings ('EN', 'FR', 'IT')
+* **SettingLanguageOptionViewModel:** this is a ViewModel without a formal model since it programmatically converts the available locales in the locale manager ('en', 'fr-FR', 'it-IT') into display strings ('EN', 'FR', 'IT')
-* **SortingOptionViewModel:** this provides a localized label to the sorting radio buttons in the 'List Section'
+* **SettingListSortingOptionViewModel:** this provides a localized label to the sorting radio buttons in the 'List Section'
-* **CreateTodoViewModel:** upgraded to expose properties for rendering the current default Todo priority and a hook to show/hide the tooltip for selecting the default priority
+* **HeaderViewModel:** upgraded to expose properties for rendering the current default Todo priority and a hook to show/hide the tooltip for selecting the default priority
 * **TodoViewModel:** upgraded to expose properties for rendering its Todo priority and a hook to show/hide the tooltip for selecting the Todo priority
-* **TodoListViewModel:** upgraded to expose sorting labels to the radio buttons and to change the sorting function of the kb.collectionObservable when the handler is triggered in the 'List Section'
+* **TodosViewModel:** upgraded to expose sorting labels to the radio buttons and to change the sorting function of the kb.collectionObservable when the handler is triggered in the 'List Section'
 * **FooterViewModel:** upgraded to expose the language selection options and currently selected item to the 'option-template' template

 **Views (jQuery-Tmpl templates)**